botaydotcom/GoMessagingTestFrameWork/README.md

 The <CleanUpSequence> tag specifies the clean up message sequence for a test case.
 This is a sequence of messages to open up (logins) some connections for some users, and let the program perform message clean up (ack all pending offline message) for that connection.

-This part is retained for historical reason, but its function is better replace by using cleanUpEngine.
+This part is retained for historical reason, but its function is better replaced by using cleanUpEngine.

 Clean up:
 ========================
 Clean up failed test:
-The autotest program will run non-stop, repeating all test cases in the testing directory.
-If it encounters any error in any test case, it will stop at the test case.
+When either feature test or autoTest runs, if it encounters any error in any test case, it will stop at the test case.

-In that case, some connections will be left open, and some states on server can be changed.
+In that case, some states on server might have been changed, which could leave side effects / affect the next test.
 To clean up this so that we can re-run the test freshly, run:

 	"cleanUpEngine.exe (-in cleanUpFileName)"

 The cleanUpFile has the CleanUpSequence, with the same meaning as the CleanUpSequence mentioned bove.

 List of files in this directory:
 ========================